Skip to main content

 Equinix Metal:

-• An already running Kubernetes cluster with MetalLB.
+• An already running Kubernetes cluster with MetalLB

-• One or more nodes that will behave as routers.
+• One or more nodes that will behave as routers

-• One or more Equinix Metal dedicated ports connected to Equinix Fabric remote ports.
+• One or more Equinix Metal dedicated ports connected to Equinix Fabric remote ports

 Equinix Fabric:

-• One or more remote Fabric ports.
+• One or more remote Fabric ports

 AWS:

-• One or more VPC environment
+• One or more VPC environments

-• One or more Direct Connect Gateway
+• One or more Direct Connect Gateways

-• One or more Virtual Private Gateway
+• One or more Virtual Private Gateways

 Equinix Metal

-With Equinix Metal, you need to have a Kubernetes cluster up and running.
+On Equinix Metal, you need to have a Kubernetes cluster up and running.
 Here's the cluster in Equinix DC13 - Ashburn, VA for this guide:

 Router nodes

 After constructing your Kubernetes cluster, the next step involves deploying one or two nodes that will act as routers, directing traffic to AWS via the Equinix Fabric.
 These router nodes should be deployed and incorporated into the cluster.
-Once they are part of the cluster, you can make use of Kubernetes taints or labels along with nodeselector to prevent application workloads from running on these router nodes.
+Once they are part of the cluster, you can use Kubernetes taints or labels along with nodeselector to prevent application workloads from running on these router nodes.

 The router nodes that defined in this example are k8s-fabric-edge-node-1 and k8s-fabric-edge-node-2.